LangChain vs. n8n

 Both platforms solve different parts of the same challenge: putting AI models to work.
 But neither generates the data those models need.
 An AI agent is only as useful as the information it can access, and for go-to-market teams, that information is buyer data, company intelligence, intent signals, and deal context.
 That's where ZoomInfo comes in.

-ZoomInfo is an AI GTM platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
-Its GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily, unifies this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+Its GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily, unifies this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts, not just what happened, but why it happened and what to do next.

-That context lets AI show not just what happened, but why it happened and what to do next.
-With that intelligence, your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP.
+With that intelligence, your team can run sales motions from GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the Enterprise API and ZoomInfo MCP.
+Those three access lanes, APIs & MCP, GTM Workspace, and GTM Studio, are the Universal Access pillar: same verified data, same intelligence, no lock-in to a single front-end.

 If you're building AI-powered GTM workflows and want the data layer that makes them work, see how ZoomInfo's API and MCP access connects to your stack.